 Like the standalone PCs of the 1980s, the personal IDE remains an island detached from the opportunity to improve collaboration for the development team and the company as a whole.
 A new era of connected IDEs is coming that does not require you to leave behind the IDE you love.
 Using modern plug-in technologies, your IDE can begin to evolve towards a truly Integrated Development Environment that will make collaboration easier while improving code quality.

 Women are underrepresented in the tech sector —myth or reality?
-Two years ago, we launched a diversity series aimed at bringing the most inspirational and powerful women in the tech scene to your attention.
-Today, we’d like you to meet Stefanie Pichler, Product Manager for Machine Learning & Advanced Data Analytics at A1 Digital.
+Three years ago, we launched a diversity series aimed at bringing the most inspirational and powerful women in the tech scene to your attention.
+Today, we’d like you to meet Linda Schneider, Regional Manager at Computacenter.